ajmalbinansari/react-native-jitsi-meet/README.md

 #### iOS

 - The artifacts to use are: [jitsi-meet-ios-sdk-releases](https://github.com/softhouse-gr/jitsi-meet-ios-sdk-releases).
-- On this library you just need to specify the jitsi-meet-sdk version that was used to create the aformentioned artifacts.
+- On this library you just need to specify the jitsi-meet-sdk version that was used to create the aforementioned artifacts.
 - This can be done in the react-native-jitsi-meet.podspec file at line 19
 - After that in your project's Podfile you need to add at the end of the file the following line: